Who we are

 - government bodies or agencies (including the Fair Work Commission, the Fair Work Ombudsman, the Australian Tax Office, an anti-discrimination body, a work/occupational health and safety regulator);

-- third parties for the purpose of providing news services that may be of interest to you;
+- providing news services that may be of interest to you;

 - otherwise as you have consented; and/or

 The AWU does not sell or licence your personal information to third parties.
 We take reasonable steps to ensure that each organisation that we disclose your personal information to is committed to protecting your privacy and complies with the Australian Privacy Principles, or is subject to a law or scheme that is at least substantially similar to the way in which the Australian Privacy Principles protect information.
 By providing your personal information to the AWU, you consent to us transferring your personal information to such other organisations.

 You consent to our use and disclosure of your personal information for the purposes of direct marketing which may include providing you with promotional material, information about events, products or services of the AWU or third parties such as partners and sponsors, which may be of interest to you, now and in the future.

 If you do not want us to use your personal information for direct marketing purposes, you may elect not to receive direct marketing at the time of providing your personal information.
 You can opt out when you are contacted, or you can contact us using the contact details set out below, if you do not want to receive marketing information.

 Unsubscribing and opting out